Answer: Yes. If you are going to try and acquire property or other real estate during divorce, a free trader agreement is a smart idea.

 Even for client’s who will not likely need to transfer or purchase real estate during their separation period, we can include provisions within the Separation Agreement and Property Settlement which binds the parties to later sign a record-able Free Trader Agreement (and memorandum of Separation) at the request of either party.
 This way I can protect my family law clients if they unexpectedly deal with real estate issues prior to divorce.

 Speak to an Experienced Raleigh Divorce Lawyer

-If you are unsure whether or not you will be purchasing property after your separation and prior to your divorce, please make make sure you talk with an experience Raleigh divorce lawyer to discuss the matter prior to entering into any divorce settlement or Separation Agreement and Property Settlement.
-Call 919-261-0818 to speak to a family law specialist or visit us at one of our Raleigh law office locations!
+If you are unsure whether or not you will be purchasing property after your separation and prior to your divorce, please make sure you talk with an experience Raleigh divorce lawyer to discuss the matter prior to entering into any contested, uncontested, collaborative, no-fault, military, or simple divorce settlement.
+Call 919-301-8843 to speak to a family law lawyer or visit us at our Raleigh law office!